nemediano/nemediano.github.io/resume.md

 After finishing the core courses, each student chooses a research area to focus on.
 I decided to go to [Signals, Images and Virtual Environments](http://www.mcc.unam.mx/SIAV.php){:target="_blank" rel="noreferrer noopener"}, where I took several courses in Digital Image Processing and Computer Graphics.

-My thesis supervisor was [Dr. Edgar Garduno Angeles](https://turing.iimas.unam.mx/~egarduno/){:target="_blank" rel="noreferrer noopener"}, and I did a thesis which lies in the intersection of Digital Image Processing, Scientific Visualization and Computer Graphics.
+My thesis supervisor was [Dr. Edgar Garduño Ángeles](https://turing.iimas.unam.mx/~egarduno/){:target="_blank" rel="noreferrer noopener"}, and I did a thesis which lies in the intersection of Digital Image Processing, Scientific Visualization and Computer Graphics.

 ### Bachelor degree